-PoLAR‘s first virtual issue came out in 2010 as a companion to its symposium issue on NGOs (Volume 33, Issue 2).
+The first virtual issue of Political and Legal Anthropology Review (PoLAR) came out in 2010 as a companion to its symposium issue on NGOs (Volume 33, Issue 2).
 Featuring nine articles published between 1998 and 2009, this issue highlighted the growing role of international and private organizations in changes all over the globe — from Nepal to Zimbabwe to Mexico.
 Additional virtual issues are in the works for 2012 and beyond, so check back for updates!

-In 2012, PoLAR launched its Digital Editorial Fellows Program for graduate students interested in enhancing their knowledge and experience in the areas of academic publishing and digital studies.
-The program is part of an effort to expand PoLAR‘s virtual presence and foster dialogue among members, while continuing APLA’s tradition of graduate student mentorship in the field.
+In 2012, Political and Legal Anthropology Review launched its Digital Editorial Fellows Program for graduate students interested in enhancing their knowledge and experience in the areas of academic publishing and digital studies.
+The program is part of an effort to expand Political and Legal Anthropology Review’s virtual presence and foster dialogue among members, while continuing APLA’s tradition of graduate student mentorship in the field.
 Working with Online Content Editor, Kate Henne, inaugural cohort will develop themes for virtual issues, initiate new spillover conversations, and collaboratively create new initiatives with colleagues in other disciplines and countries.
 At the end of the program, Fellows have the opportunity to meet with PoLAR editors and reflect on the program as well as their future academic goals.

 Transparency, writes Andrea Ballestero S. in her introduction to the 2012 PoLAR symposium on transparency (Issue 35, Volume 2), is “a political and legal device” that is “intended to correct the democratic deficits of existing forms of law, bureaucracy, and even subjectivity.”
 Transparency is premised on the belief that making otherwise unseen processes and information visible in the public arena offers a corrective tool to “check” governance practices.